 At the micro level, several checks are performed on the data to verify internal consistency and identify extreme values.
 At the macro level, the data are subjected to a detailed quality review process, including a comparative analysis to prior year; material errors are thereby identified and corrected.

 Imputation for complete non-response is performed by two general methods.
 The preferred and most common method makes use of historical information about the non-responding unit and current trends in principal characteristics of similar units.
 When historical information is not available, such as in the case of births, a donor of similar size and industry is substituted for the missing unit.

-Since data are obtained from one of the three data sources for each enterprise in the population of interest, estimates are derived from the simple tabulation of data.
+Since data are obtained from one of the two data sources for each enterprise in the population of interest, estimates are derived from the simple tabulation of data.

 The estimates are produced according to the Generally Accepted Accounting Principles (GAAP).
 Starting on January 1, 2011, the Canadian Institute of Chartered Accountants Accounting Handbook contains both International Financial Reporting standards (IFRS) and Accounting Standards for Private Enterprises (ASPE).